 - Maintenance costs and support risks: Legacy automation software can carry high licensing and maintenance costs.
 In some cases, vendors may have ended active development or support for older versions.

-- Enhanced features and analytics: Newer WLA solutions often come with advanced features out-of-the-box – for example, visual workflow designers, centralized monitoring dashboards, granular auditing, and machine-learning-based optimizations.
-These features can improve reliability and provide better insight into operations than the legacy tool.
+- Enhanced features and analytics: Newer WLA solutions often come with out-of-the-box features to provide better insights into operations, such as: visual workflow designers, centralized monitoring dashboards, granular auditing, and ML-based optimizations.

 ActiveBatch

-ActiveBatch provides a guided migration service designed to transition organizations from legacy schedulers to its modern workload automation platform.
-The migration approach is phased and risk-aware: it begins with a thorough inventory of existing workflows and job objects, followed by the development of a tailored migration strategy.
-ActiveBatch offers automated migration tools that convert legacy scheduler objects into ActiveBatch-compatible formats, streamlining the transition process.
+ActiveBatch offers a guided migration service to move organizations from legacy schedulers to its modern workload automation platform.
+The migration follows a phased and risk-aware approach.
+It starts with a detailed inventory of existing workflows and job objects, followed by a tailored migration strategy.

-Training and testing are integral parts of the migration, ensuring that the client’s team is well-acquainted with ActiveBatch’s capabilities.
-Parallel runs of both legacy and new systems are conducted to validate the migration’s success before full deployment.
+Training and testing are key parts of the migration.
+The client’s team is trained on ActiveBatch’s features, and parallel runs of the old and new systems are used to verify the migration before full deployment.

 ActiveBatch has a specifically streamlined process for migration from these schedulers: